 All staff attempt to support all children in school and to establish a climate of trust and respect for all.
-By praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.
+By implementing SEMH friendly strategies, praising, rewarding and celebrating the success of all children, we aim to prevent incidents of bullying.